makesites/apptrack/readme.md

-## Open Analytics
+## Apptrack

-Analytics you own...
+Tracking your app from the client and the server while creating analytics you own...

 ### Dependencies